 6VAC15-40-340.
 Health Care Provider and Licensing, Certification and Qualification of Health Care Personnel – Each facility shall have a minimum of one licensed or qualified health care provider who is accessible to inmates a minimum of one time per week.
 Health care personnel shall meet appropriate and current licensing, certification, or qualification requirements.

-6VAC15-40-350.
+PRC Approved BLRJ Revision - 6VAC15-40-350.
 Private Examination and Treatment of Inmates – Where inhouse medical and health care services are provided, there shall be space for the private examination and treatment of inmates.

 Workgroup Revision: